Dennishi0925/CSX_RProject_Spring_2018/README.md

 > * finished **Chapter4** of [Text Mining with R](https://www.tidytextmining.com/)
 > * had a general understanding of css and Xpath
 > * practiced web crawling using [**rvest**](https://github.com/hadley/rvest)
-> * recommended two sites for web crawling in R: [NTU CSIE training: using R to do web crawling](https://github.com/yaojenkuo/r-crawler) ,[use xml2 to scrap CIA decrypted datamase](https://rpubs.com/skydome20/R-Note13-Web-Crawler-on-CIA-CREST-by-xml2), and [a series of R web crawling](https://ask.hellobi.com/blog/louwill12/9672) which includes intro of using R to crawl mutiple types of objects such as css, xpath, ajax, etc.
+> * recommended two sites for web crawling in R: [NTU CSIE training: using R to do web crawling](https://github.com/yaojenkuo/r-crawler), [use xml2 to scrap CIA decrypted datamase](https://rpubs.com/skydome20/R-Note13-Web-Crawler-on-CIA-CREST-by-xml2), and [a series of R web crawling](https://ask.hellobi.com/blog/louwill12/9672) which includes intro of using R to crawl mutiple types of objects such as css, xpath, ajax, etc.

 ### week6
 > * expected to finish **Chapter** & **Chapter** of R for Data Science